Canaccord Genuity lifts OrganiGram Holdings Inc. [OGI] price estimate. Who else is bullish?

 January 13, 2021 – It’s that time of the year when various articles and reports look back on the U.S. and Canadian 2020 cannabis markets’ performance.
 Many agree that while both markets performed well in toto they say that the cannabis industry had a strong year with the U.S. markets significantly outperforming Canadian peers.
 The cannabis sector just finished a strong 2020 with the U.S. market soaring while many Canadian stocks struggled.
 An recent article said: “Looking into 2021, we think the theme will continue to play out as the world’s two largest cannabis markets face divergent outlooks.
 More importantly, within each market, there are certain companies positioned better to thrive and some will continue to struggle.”
 The article continued: “We expect the U.S. cannabis sector and U.S.-focused ETFs to outperform again in 2021 due to several reasons.
 First of all, the size of the prize in Canada is too small.
 The Canadian adult-use market reached US$2.5B in October 2020 which is smaller than California’s legal market in 2019 estimated at $2.8B.
 The California market is expected to reach $4B in 2020.
 While the Canadian market has also doubled its monthly sales during the pandemic, so did the U.S. markets.
 All in all, the U.S. is a much larger market and it is estimated to be almost 10x the size of the Canadian market.”
 Active Companies active in the cannabis related markets include: Organigram Holdings Inc. (NASDAQ: OGI) (TSX: OGI), Item 9 Labs Corp.
 (OTCQX: INLB), Jushi Holdings Inc (OTCQB: JUSHF) (CSE: JUSH), KushCo Holdings, Inc. (OTCQX: KSHB), Aphria Inc. (NASDAQ: APHA) (TSX: APHA).

-It opened the trading session at $1.75, the shares rose to $1.79 and dropped to $1.61, the range by which the price of stock traded the whole day.
-The daily chart for OGI points out that the company has recorded 21.64% gains over the past six months.
-However, it is still -61.39% lower than its most recent low trading price.
+The results of the trading session contributed to over 22656376 shares changing hands.
+Over the past one week, the price volatility of OrganiGram Holdings Inc. stands at 14.05% while the volatility over the past one month is 10.03%.

-If we look at the average trading volume of 10.56M shares, OGI reached to a volume of 14536211 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for OGI stock reached $424.76 million, with 232.11 million shares outstanding and 231.77 million shares in the current float.
+Compared to the average trading volume of 11.65M shares, OGI reached a trading volume of 22656376 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Canaccord Genuity have made an estimate for OrganiGram Holdings Inc. shares, keeping their opinion on the stock as Hold, with their previous recommendation back on January 13, 2021.
 The new note on the price target was released on January 13, 2021, representing the official price target for OrganiGram Holdings Inc. stock.

-OrganiGram Holdings Inc. [OGI] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -9.44.
-With this latest performance, OGI shares gained by 18.98% in over the last four-week period, additionally plugging by 21.64% over the last 6 months – not to mention a drop of -40.94% in the past year of trading.
+OrganiGram Holdings Inc. [OGI] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 6.40.
+With this latest performance, OGI shares gained by 34.56% in over the last four-week period, additionally plugging by 42.97% over the last 6 months – not to mention a drop of -30.42% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and OrganiGram Holdings Inc. [OGI] shares currently have an operating margin of -207.06 and a Gross Margin at -152.05.
 OrganiGram Holdings Inc.’s Net Margin is presently recorded at -156.87.